kevtan/vscode/README.md

 ### Python

-- IntelliSense works for standard modules as well as ones you've installed into the environment of the selected Python interpreter; just make sure that you've selected the correct Python interepreter for your workspace.
+- IntelliSense works for standard modules as well as ones you've installed into the environment of the selected Python interpreter; just make sure that you've selected the correct Python interpreter for your workspace.
 - Here are some commands the Python extension added to the command palette:
     - Python: Select Interpreter (usually a good choice is `.venv/bin/python`)
     - Python: Start REPL